grindsa/acme2certifier/docs/eab.md

 ## json_handler

-The eab_json_handler.py allows to load kid and mac_key (base64 encoded) in json format.
+The eab_json_handler.py allows to load kid and mac_key (base64 encoded) in JSON format.
 The handler gets activated in `EABhandler` section of `acme_srv.cfg` as shown below.

 ```bash
 [EABhandler]